 SOME OF OUR VOICEWAVES TEAM

-Alyson Bryant Is 23 years old raised in Long Beach and a Long Beach Poly High Graduate.
+Alyson Bryant, 23, was raised in Long Beach and a Long Beach Poly High Graduate.
 While in high school Alyson has learned and seen a lot.
 She’s witnessed first-hand gang violence and seen the impacts and the effects it had on her friends and fellow classmates– from going to jail and being killed.
 As a result, she has a strong passion for at-risk youth and her community.
 She is a youth mentor for at the California Conference for Equality and Justice and focuses her work on Long Beach youth in schools and detention centers.
 Since high school, she has obtained a A.S. degree in criminal justice and is now working on her B.A.
 With the opportunity she has be given by Voicewaves, she is able to tell story about Long Beach and the issues it faces and speak for the communities whose voices are often marginalized.

 Justine Calma, Youth Journalist